 Climatic and physical characteristics along the eastern coast of New Brunswick pose challenges for oyster aquaculture during the winter months.
 Certain locations are too shallow to protect the oyster stock and infrastructure from damage caused by ice.
-Gear and stock can become crushed under and/or become frozen into the ice and can then be carried away with movement of the ice during the spring thaw.
+Gear and stock can become crushed under and/or become frozen into the ice and then be carried away with movement of the ice during the spring thaw.
 Therefore, aquaculturists may need to move their stock to a separate, temporary over-wintering site to house gear and stock during the winter months to prevent heavy losses.

-Approximately ten percent of oyster aquaculture applications received by the provincial Department of Agriculture and Aquaculture (DAA) during the last 12 months specifically detail the need for over-wintering sites.
+Thirty percent of oyster aquaculture applications received by the provincial Department of Agriculture and Aquaculture (DAA) during the last 12 months specifically detail the need for over-wintering sites.

 The Navigable Waters Protection Act (NWPA) is a Federal statute designed to protect the public right of navigation in the waters of Canada.
-Any "work" built or placed in any navigable waterway in Canada requires an approval.
-Navigable Waters Protection Program (NWPP) of Transport Canada (TC) administers the NWPA.
-For aquaculture sites, applications pursuant to the NWPA are routed to TC via the regulatory body in place for the Province where the site is to be installed and maintained.
-An aquaculture work would include cages for fish, suspended lines for shellfish, floating bags or floating reversible cages, tables and racks for shellfish culture, or other devices used for aquaculture, attached to the bottom, or in the water column.
+Any "work" built or placed in any navigable waterway in Canada requires an authorization.
+Navigable Waters Protection Program (NWPP) of Transport Canada (TC) administers NWPA.
+For aquaculture sites, applications pursuant to NWPA are routed to TC via the regulatory body in place for the Province where the site is to be installed and maintained.
+An aquaculture work would include cages for fish, suspended lines for shellfish, floating bags or floating reversible cages, racks for oysters, or other devices used for aquaculture, attached to the bottom, or in the water column.

-All NWPA approvals are based on the plans of the work.
+All NWPA authorizations are based on the plans of the work.
 Plans must include the appropriate dimensions and distances.
 It is incumbent on the owner to keep the work in compliance with the approved plans and conditions at all times.
-By regulation, aguaculture works are approved for a given period of time.
-Because these works require approval under NWPA, the Canadian Environmental Assessment Act (the Act) requires that NWPA approvals included on the Law List Regulations undergo an environmental assessment (EA).
+By regulation, aquaculture works are authorized for a given period of time.
+Because these works require authorization under NWPA, the Canadian Environmental Assessment Act (the Act) requires that NWPA authorizations included on the Law List Regulations undergo an environmental assessment (EA).
 Environmental Affairs of TC is responsible for assessing the works under the Act and completing the EA for these works.
-If all significant environmental impacts identified by the assessment can be successfully mitigated, then TC can proceed with the process for evaluating the NWPA approval.
-This report was originally declared by the Agency as a class screening report on April 28th, 2007.
-The declaration of the report was effective until April 28th, 2010.
-Prior to its declaration, each application for works placed on an over-wintering oyster site was subject to a separate EA before determining whether the work would be authorized under the NWPA.
-Currently, applications are assessed using Section 2.2 of this report in order to determine if they are subject to this Replacement Class Screening Report (RCSR).

-Projects on over-wintering sites include the use of Vexar® bags, cages and/or tables or works that resemble such infrastructure that can be attached to long lines.
-Gear and long lines are in turn either placed directly on the seabed, or in the water column (See Section

-3.0 for further detail).
+If all significant environmental impacts identified by the assessment can be successfully mitigated, then TC can proceed with the process for evaluating NWPA authorization.
+Currently, each application for works placed on an over-wintering oyster site is subject to a separate EA before determining whether the work will be authorized under the NWPA.
+Works used on overwintering sites include Vexar[©] bags, cages and/or tables that can be attached to long lines.
+Gear and long lines are in turn attached to the bottom, or in the water column (See Section 3.0 for further detail).

 TC has evaluated the available options to streamline the EA process for repetitive projects in order to make the planning and decision-making process more effective and efficient.
-As a result of this evaluation, TC has undertaken the RCSR approach under the Act for oyster over-wintering projects in eastern New Brunswick.
-The Act provides for a class screening mechanism through Section 19.
-(1).
+As a result of this evaluation, TC has undertaken this replacement class screening (RCS) approach under the Act for oyster over-wintering sites in eastern New Brunswick.
+The Act provides for a class screening mechanism through the declaration (Section 19 (1) of the Act) of a Model Class Screening report (MCSR) or Replacement Class Screening report (RCSR).